 Why are you filing bankruptcy?
 As a Detroit bankruptcy attorney, this is one of the first questions I ask a client when they come in for their initial bankruptcy consultation.
 The typical answer that I get in response is “because I cannot afford to pay my creditors”.
 But just what is the goal in a typical consumer bankruptcy case?
 The answer is to obtain a federal court order called a Bankruptcy Discharge.
 It’s a simple piece of paper, usually two pages, but it has a lot of power behind it (click here for sample discharge).
 It is an Order signed by a Federal Bankruptcy Judge (a United States Judge) that prevents your creditors from collecting the discharged debts from you now or forever in the future.
-The discharge order will be granted in nearly 100% of the Chapter 7 consumer bankruptcy cases my office files.
+The discharge order will be granted in nearly 100% of the Chapter 7 consumer bankruptcy cases my office files and is a very powerful document.
+Because it is a Federal proceeding based in the United States Bankruptcy Court, it also applies to lower courts.
+Civil judgments obtained by creditors in State of Michigan courts can be discharged in bankruptcy as well.

 The Bankruptcy Discharge: Defined.